 Aggravated battery is a more serious form of battery, and aggravated battery is alleged when a person, in the course of committing a battery, intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement on a victim.
 Aggravated battery is also the charge when the defendant uses a deadly weapon to commit a battery.
 A battery is also automatically labeled as "aggravated" if the defendant knew that the victim of a battery was pregnant at the time the offense occurred.

-If you’ve been charged with assault and/or battery in Florida, the first thing you need to do is secure a lawyer in order to protect your constitutional rights.
-Contact the law office of Scott & Medling, P.A. today to make sure that you build a strong defense to these serious charges.
+If you've been charged with assault and/or battery in Florida, the first thing you need to do is secure a lawyer in order to protect your constitutional rights.
+Contact the Law Offices of Roger Scott today to make sure that you build a strong defense to these serious charges.